 There are also some variations, where the claw has two pincer-like arms rather than three prongs.
 These are even simpler to position as there is no twisting, just an open and shut grip.
 However, their arm power tends to be rather weak, and if the prize is heavy it may fail to move it much.

-In まえおとし machines, the prize is resting at a forward front angle on bars or a ledge, and the aim is to push it off.
+In 前落とし [mae-otoshi] machines, the prize is resting at a forward front angle on bars or a ledge, and the aim is to push it off.

 Strategy: These are not meant to won in one play, but rather over a few calculated movements.
 Rather than attempting to lift the prize:

-- Position the claw near the middle-front and off to a side to gradually turn it diagonally.
+- Position the claw near the front and off to a side to gradually pull it forward, alternating between left and right.

-- Keep turning until front edge hangs off enough diagonally
+- Keep repeating until the front edge hangs off enough (centre of mass is off the bar).

-- Use claw to push down the corner protruding off the bar in the front
+- Use claw to push down the portion protruding off the front bar, or pull again if force of rebound is enough for it to drop.

 Ring

-As its name suggests, this type of crane game involves using the claw to grab at a ring attached to the prize in order to pull it into the opening.
-I have never played this type of machine because the prize is usually some jumbo snack or figurine I have no interest in.
+This type of crane game involves using the claw to grab at a ring attached to the prize in order to pull it into the opening.
+GiGO often features this setup for smaller merchandise like acrylic stands and badges.

 Corner balance drop